bparanj/crystal/computer/electronics/design/reactance.md

 - Try different values of capacitors and inductors to see how they affect the frequency response.
 - Combine a capacitor and inductor in series or parallel to create a resonant circuit, which would show a peak response at a specific frequency.

-This hands-on approach helps to build an intuitive understanding of reactance and its role in impedance.
+This hands-on approach helps to understand reactance and its role in impedance.